maresb/micromamba-devcontainer-example/README.md

 * The [cookiecutter-micromamba-devcontainer](https://gitlab.com/bmares/cookiecutter-micromamba-devcontainer) template for the `.devcontainer` folder
 * [Cruft](https://github.com/cruft/cruft) for creating and updating projects from Cookiecutter templates

-## Deploying with an existing Poetry project
+## Deploying with an existing project

 * Install [Cruft](https://github.com/cruft/cruft) (also manages updates) or [Cookiecutter](https://cookiecutter.readthedocs.io/en/stable/installation.html).
 * Create `.devcontainer` by running the command